ratnakar-infosec/flaws_challenge_walkthough/flaws.cloud/flaws.cloud.md

 **Vulnerability:** An EBS volume snapshot with sensitive credentials was made public.

 **Solution:** EBS volume snapshots containing sensitive information such as keys, credentials etc, should never be made public for any means such as sharing.
-If they has to be shared, then it must be done by specifically sharing the snapshot with that account.
+If they have to be shared, then it must be done by specifically sharing the snapshot with that account.

 ## Level 5
 Source: http://level5-d2891f604d2061b6977c2481b0c8333e.flaws.cloud/243f422c